adonegan/udemy-oop-python/README.md

 8. Create superclass to contain emp_list
 9. Use polymorphism to print all reports
 10. Use association / composition to prevent inheritence explosion
+11. Finish the course with some unit tests

 Course link: <https://www.udemy.com/course/learn-object-oriented-programming-with-python>